-Any feeling you are not recovering like you should.
+If you feel like you are not healing like you should.

 After clinic hours and weekends, the clinic number will be answered by the paging operator.
 Ask for the ENT resident on call.
 Be sure to leave your name, area code, and phone number.
-The doctor will call you back shortly.
+The doctor will call you back.